Franz Kafka: Early life

-Kafka was born near the Old Town Square in Prague, then part of the Austro-Hungarian Empire.
+Kafka was born near the Old Town Square in Prague.
 His family were German-speaking middle-class Ashkenazi Jews.
-His father, Hermann Kafka, was the fourth child of Jakob Kafka, a shochet or kosher butcher in Osek, a Czech village with a large Jewish population located near Strakonice in southern Bohemia.
+His father, Hermann Kafka, was the fourth child of Jakob Kafka, a shochet or kosher butcher in Osek, a Czech village with a large Jewish population near Strakonice in southern Bohemia.
 Hermann "came to Prague in the 1870s and opened a store selling haberdashery and ladies' accessories".
 He employed up to 15 people and used the image of a jackdaw (kavka in Czech, pronounced and colloquially written as kafka) as his business logo.
 Kafka's mother, Julie, was the daughter of Jakob Löwy, a "cloth-maker in Humpolec in eastern Bohemia".

-Kafka's parents, from traditional Jewish society, spoke German replete with influences from their native Yiddish; their children, raised in an acculturated environment, spoke Standard German.
-The cleanliness and "almost platonic purity" of Kafka's German may derive from the fact that he grew up speaking the language in a country whose native speech was not German.
-His prose is not hindered by slang or warped by fads of contemporary usage that mark the style of his generational peers from the heart of the empire in Vienna or, for that matter, at the center of the Second Reich in Berlin.
+Kafka's parents, traditional Jews, spoke German influenced by their native Yiddish; their children, were raised speaking Standard German.
+The cleanliness and "almost platonic purity" of Kafka's German may have resulted from his having grown up speaking the language in a country whose primary language was not German.
+His prose is not marked by slang or fads of contemporary usage that was typical of his generational peers from the heart of the empire in Vienna nor from the centre of the Second Reich in Berlin.